 Whale Shark sucking in the feed, made of carefully prepared shrimps.
 Whale sharks are actually sharks but like whales, are filter feeders and enjoy a diet of plankton and other small fish, so they are harmless to human beings.

 Kouri Island is located north of Yagaji Island in the northern part of Okinawa’s main island.
 It is a small inhabited island that belongs to Nakijin Island.
 How small?
-Really tiny, with an area of 3.13 km² and a circumference of about 8 km, which you can finish in about 10 minutes loop by car.
-It’s linked to Okinawa mainland by a 2km long Kouri bridge – the longest open-road bridge in Japan.
+Really tiny, with an area of 3.13 km² and a circumference of about 8 km, which you can cover the island in about 10 minutes loop by car.
+It’s linked to the mainland by a 2km long Kouri bridge – the longest open-road bridge in Japan.

 Most visitors will check out the Kouri Ocean Tower (Tel.no: 98-056-1616), a relatively new attraction opened in November 2013.
 The highlight of this venue is an automated cart ride paired with an audio-guide in English (or several other languages) to the hilltop lookout point.
 The ride costs 800¥ (S$9.70) per adult including entry to the tower.
 You can also choose to walk up the hill for free but the lookout point is limited to paid visitors.

 Nice 7-8min drive slow ride up the scenic and landscaped hill on the automated driver-less cart.